narisettiashok/angular-19-tailwindcss-repo/README.md

 - ✅ Built with Angular 19 (Standalone API)
 - 🎨 Tailwind CSS v4 for utility-first styling
+- 🌈 Multi-theme support — Light, Dark, and Ocean themes with manual toggling
-- 🌊 Pre-integrated Flowbite UI components
+- 🌊 Pre-integrated Flowbite UI components for ready-to-use UI elements
 - 🧩 Fully standalone architecture — no `AppModule` required
 - 🧼 Clean and modular project structure
 - 📦 Optimized for production and deployment